 Greg Hill grew up such a fan of John Garabedian, that he sent fan letters to him when he was still in high school.
 John gave young Greg an opportunity to become an intern at V66, which lead to Greg working his way up to Production Assistant and later, an Editor at V66.
 After V66 ended, he began working at WAAF-FM.
 His radio show The Hill-Man Morning Show is one WAAF’s longest-running radio shows and he is still hosting it today.
 In addition to the radio, Greg is President of The Greg Hill Foundation.

 John H. Garabedian

 Danny Klein joined Worcester, MA blue-rockers The J. Geils Band in 1967.Their albums have sold millions and their #1 single “Centerfold” from 1981 is one of the biggest singles of all-time.
 After taking a hiatus in 1986, the band reunited for a 1999 tour.
 They have played several reunion shows since then.
-In 2010, they were nominated for induction into the Rock and Roll Hall of Fame.
-In addition to J. Geils Band, Danny also performs in Danny Klein’s Full House Band.
+They were nominated for induction into the Rock and Roll Hall of Fame five times.
+In addition to J. Geils Band, Danny also performs in Danny Klein's Full House Band.

 Danny Klein live